 “Horses were controlled by troops, many of whom had little appreciation for the requirements of the horse and were seemingly unaware of the pressure being put on their mounts.”

 Veterinary or remount hospitals were so inefficiently run that disease spread throughout the force.
 The animals were caught in a downward spiral of disease, poor rations and exhaustion.

 Wilson said it was a relief that improvements, especially around systems in supplying fresh mounts to replace tired horses, resulted in lower equine casualty rates during World War 1.
-The horse mortality rate dropped from 66 per cent in the Anglo-Boer War to 15 per in World War 1.
+The horse mortality rate dropped from 66 percent in the Anglo-Boer War to 15 percent in World War 1.

 “There were still many lessons of the South African campaign which remained unlearnt by 1918,” Wilson said.

 Most notable was the insistent use of cavalry tactics in conditions unsuited to cavalry warfare, the constant struggle to maintain regular and efficient supplies and the problems around supplying fresh mounts.

 “Failures to correct these inefficiencies led to the constant flow of animal casualties through the veterinary service, totalling nearly 450,000 sick or injured horses.

 “Having so many animals out of service during the campaign devastated military effectiveness.

 “The veterinary service was successful in eventually returning 82 percent of these casualties to service, but this meant that the service was constantly pushed to the extremes of its capabilities.”